Myths & Realities

-It's everyone's business if domestic violence is occurring in a home or anywhere else.
-Domestic violence is detrimental to the whole of society; therefore everyone has a responsibility to reject the notion that it is not their business.
+It's everyone's business if family violence is occurring in a home or anywhere else.
+Family violence is detrimental to the whole of society; therefore everyone has a responsibility to reject the notion that it is not their business.

 - "She made me do it.
 If she had kept her mouth shut it wouldn't have happened - she asked for it"

 In a physically abusive relationship, the abuser needs no provocation to become violent.
 Violence is the abuser's pattern of behaviour and it is a learned behaviour, not an uncontrollable reaction.